Research team Tina Dalianis

 There are >150 HPV types of which some types or species are potentially oncogenic.
 Best known are HPV16 and 18, which cause cervical cancer and included in today's HPV vaccines.
 However, besides smoking and alcohol, HPV16 has a causal link to oropharyngeal cancer, where tonsillar and base of tongue cancer (TSCC and BOTSCC) dominate.
 We and others have shown that HPV-positive TSCC and BOTSCC have a much better survival than corresponding HPV-negative cancers and head/neck cancers in general (80% vs. 40% 5-year disease-specific survival).
 In addition, we were the first to show that the incidences of HPV-positive TSCC and BOTSCC have increased epidemically the past decades.
 Due to its poor prognosis, therapy for head and neck squamous cell carcinoma (HNSCC) generally includes chemotherapy and intensified radiotherapy (RT), with many more severe side effects.
-Intensified therapy has not improved survival for those with a poor prognosis and is at the same time likely unnecessary for 80% of patients with HPV-positive TSCC and BOTSCC who do well with conventional RT and account for >35% of all HNSCC, so new therapeutic options are needed.
+Intensified therapy has not improved survival for those with a poor prognosis and some patients are likely overtreated.
+Clearly therefore, new therapeutic options are needed for this group of patients that today account for >40% of all HNSCC.
 However, to better individualize therapy it is important to find markers that along with HPV can better predict a favorable response to conventional treatment, or that can be useful for targeted therapy.

-In a TSCC and BOTSCC patient cohort from 2000-2011 at the Karolinska University Hospital, we have identified such markers (e.g. HLA class I, CD44, LRIG, CD8 tumour-infiltrating lymphocyte counts, expression of HPV16 E2 mRNA), which individually or together identify 20-30% of patients with 90-95% probability for complete response.
-Using two mathematical models we have combined HPV-positive status with several prognostic biomarkers and can identify 40-56% of the patients that respond to therapy.
-Now we want to find additional markers to be able to combine old and newer markers in our mathematical models and understand their mechanisms of action to identify virtually all patients with a very good outcome.
-Our research will enable us to identify patients that respond to therapy safely and to start prospective randomized trials with less therapy.
-For those that do not respond to therapy, we hope to find other alternatives such as specific targeted therapy.
+In a TSCC and BOTSCC patient cohort from 2000-2011 at the Karolinska University Hospital, we identified most but not all such markers using immunohistochemistry (e.g. HLA class I, CD44, LRIG, CD8 tumour-infiltrating lymphocyte counts, expression of HPV16 E2 mRNA), which individually or together identify 20-30% of patients with 90-95% probability for complete response.
+Using mathematical models we later combined HPV-positive status with several prognostic biomarkers and can identify 40-56% of the patients that respond to therapy.

 When performing protein profiling done by a sensitive proximity elongation assay (PEA) we found that some proteins related to angiogenesis, e.g. VEGF-A, CYR61 and ESM-1 and IGF1R, the latter conferring resistance to EGFR inhibitors, are up-regulated, while hK-8 is low, in HPV+ TSCC/BOTSCC that do not respond to treatment, indicating that these proteins can be used to predict effect of therapy.

-More recently, we performed whole exome sequencing (WES) on tumors of patients with and without relapse and found some genes that were mutated in both cohorts and some genes CDC27, BCLAF1, and AQP7 that were mutated only in the group with recurrent disease (e.g. a specific CDC27 variant).
+More recently, we performed whole exome sequencing (WES) on tumors of patients with and without relapse and found some genes, e.g. a specific CDC27 deletion variant that was present only in patients that had encountered a relapse, while others such as BLAF1 and AQP1 as well as CDC27 had mutations in their genes both cohorts.
 Hopefully some of the data here will contribute to finding new options for targeted therapy.

 To acquire more data on targeted therapy, we have employed in vitro models tissue culture models for targeted therapy.
-HPV positive and HPV negative TSCC and BOTSCC cell lines with or without e.g. FGFR3 and PIK3CA mutations have been obtained and have been tested for their sensitivity to different targeted therapies by viability, proliferation, apoptosis and cytotoxicity assays.
-Initial experiments that have been performed were very promising.
-We have for example found that our cell lines show dose dependent responses to PI3K and FGFR inhibitors and moreover when these two inhibitors are combined, synergistic effects are disclosed.
-We are now adding additional inhibitors to our repertoire.
+HPV positive and HPV negative TSCC and BOTSCC cell lines with or without e.g. FGFR3 and PIK3CA mutations have been obtained.
+These TSCC/BOTSCC cell lines and have been tested for their sensitivity to different targeted therapies using inhibitors against PI3K, FGFR, CDK4/6, PARP and WEE1 inhibitors by viability, proliferation, apoptosis, cytotoxicity and FACs assays.

 Studies of childhood cancer